Mikejo5000/vsts-docs-pr/docs/work/track/add-tags-to-work-items.md

 <a id="assign"></a>
-##Add and assign tags
+## Add and assign tags

 1. From the web portal, open a work item and add a tag.
+Click Add and type your keyword.
 Or, select from the list of previously assigned tags.

 	![Add one or more tags to a work item](_img/add-tags-to-work-items-vso-tfs.png)